sachbhat/sachbhat.github.io/about.md

 ### About Me

-I'm a former software engineer and product leader for software companies, <strike>recently retired</strike> on sabbatical.
+I'm a former engineer and product leader for software companies, <strike>recently retired</strike> on sabbatical.
 I am using this blog to write thoughts as I learn things.
 As much as I want to influence, my larger goal is to stress test my own thinking by writing in a public forum.

 I'm a bit older, grayer, and have more facial hair (both beard and brow) than this picture, but you get the general idea: